mviereck/x11docker/README.md

  - For sound with option `--pulseaudio`, install `pulseaudio` on host and in image.
  - Best native `--clipboard` support provides xpra.
 X servers other than xpra and nxagent need `xclip`.

-For some additional options, x11docker needs some packages to be installed on host.
-It will check for them on startup and show terminal messages if some are missing.
+Some options needs some packages to be installed on host. x11docker will check for them on startup and show terminal messages if some are missing.
 Options `--gpu`, `--pulseaudio` and `--dbus` have dependencies in image, too.
 Look at dependencies dialog in x11docker-gui.

 ![x11docker-gui dependencies screenshot](/../screenshots/x11docker-dependencies.png?raw=true)